-In May, I spent a wonderful day at the Apenheul Primate Park, located about an hour by train from Amsterdam in Apeldoorn, Netherlands.
-Apenheul is a member of the European Association of Zoos and Aquaria, and opened in 1971 as the first zoo in the world where monkeys roamed free in forested areas and could also interact with visitors.
+In May, I spent a day at the Apenheul Primate Park, located about an hour by train from Amsterdam in the Netherlands.
+Apenheul is a member of the European Association of Zoos and Aquaria.
+It opened in 1971 as the first zoo in the world where monkeys roamed free in forested areas and could also interact with visitors.

-Visitors to Apenheul follow long, winding, wooded trails surrounding a lake, seeing and learning about the zoo’s animals along the way.
-The founder, Wim Mager, believed it was important to for the animals to be as free-ranging as possible so they could behave more like they would in the wild, and so visitors can see and appreciate their natural personalities and behaviors.
+Visitors to Apenheul follow winding, wooded trails around a lake.
+The founder, Wim Mager, believed it was important to for the animals to be as free-ranging as possible.
+This means the animals behave more naturally, and visitors can experience their natural behaviors.

 Educational Materials about Lemurs and Madagascar

 The educational materials throughout Apenheul’s walking paths are impressive.
-Large displays educate visitors about the animals, their wild homes, threats they face (including deforestation, the illegal consumption of bushmeat, and the ownership of pet primates), and what conservationists are doing to protect them and their wild habitats.
+Large displays discuss the animals, their habitats, threats they face, and how conservationists are working to protect them and their habitats.

 How to Help Lemurs